edamametechnologies/flodviddar/README.md

 ## Relation to EDAMAME Posture

-Flodviddar provides a focused, open-source alternative to [EDAMAME Posture's](https://github.com/edamametechnologies/edamame_posture_cli) network monitoring capabilities.
+Flodviddar provides a focused, open-source alternative to the network monitoring capabilities of [EDAMAME Posture](https://github.com/edamametechnologies/edamame_posture_cli).
 Both tools:

 - Use the same Flodbadd library for packet capture
 - Share the same whitelist/blacklist JSON format